bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part2.md

 ```

 A `clBuildProgram` error usually means that the OpenCL kernel code is incorrect.
-To identify the error in the OpenCL kernel code, set the control `BuildLogging`.
+To identify the error in the OpenCL kernel code, enable the control `BuildLogging`.

-After setting this control, re-run the tutorial application.
+After enabling this control, re-run the tutorial application.

 ```
 $ cliloader ./sinjulia